 This is the first in a series of papers studying w-knots, and more generally, w-knotted objects (w-braids, w-tangles, etc).
-These are classes of knotted objects which are etc. → etc, i.e. → ie, e.g. → wider, but weaker than their "usual" counterparts.
+These are classes of knotted objects which are wider, but weaker than their "usual" counterparts.

-The group of w-braids was studied (under the name "welded braids") by Fenn, Rimanyi and Rourke and was shown to be isomorphic to the McCool group of "basisconjugating" automorphisms of a free group $F_n$ : the smallest subgroup of Aut $(F_n)$ that contains both braids and permutations.
-Brendle and Hatcher, in work that traces back to Goldsmith, have shown this group to be a group of movies of flying rings in $\mathbb{R}^3$ .
-Satoh studied several classes of w-knotted objects (under the name "weaklyvirtual") and has shown them to be closely related to certain classes of knotted surfaces in $\mathbb{R}^4$ .
+The group of w-braids was studied (under the name "welded braids") by Fenn, Rimanyi and Rourke and was shown to be isomorphic to the McCool group of "basis-conjugating" automorphisms of a free group F_n : the smallest subgroup of $\operatorname{Aut}(F_n)$ that contains both braids and permutations.
+Brendle and Hatcher, in work that traces back to Goldsmith, have shown this group to be a group of movies of flying rings in \mathbb{R}^3 .
+Satoh studied several classes of w-knotted objects (under the name "weakly-virtual") and has shown them to be closely related to certain classes of knotted surfaces in \mathbb{R}^4 .
 So w-knotted objects are algebraically and topologically interesting.